BY PASTOR T. O. BANSO

 1. Salvation.
 This is your starting line for a life of maximum impact.
 You must be born again.
 Anyone who is not born again has Satan in control of his life.
 It is impossible for him to fully live for the purpose for which God created him.
 Satan will pervert his destiny.

 In his conversation with Nicodemus, Jesus underscored the importance of being born again.
 John 3:3 says, “Jesus answered and said to him, ‘Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God’” (New King James Version).
 1 Peter 1:23 speaks of being born again, not of corruptible seed but incorruptible, through the Word of God, which lives and abides forever.
 Are you born again?
-If you are not, I urge you to pray the prayer at the end of this message, and you will be starting a journey towards making maximum impact in life.
+If you are not, I urge you to pray the prayer at the end of this message, and you will be starting a journey toward making maximum impact in life.

 2. Discipleship.
 Beyond being born again, you must become a disciple.
 Many give their lives to Jesus but never become disciples.
 Discipleship offers you the discipline you need to make maximum impact in life.
 Through discipleship, you are equipped with the resources you require to make a maximum impact in life.
 Jesus told the people He called during His earthly ministry, who later became His disciples, to follow Him.
 The same instruction applies to those who believe in Him today (Matthew 4:19, 8:22; Mark 1:17; 2:14; 10:21; 8:34; Luke 5:27; 18:22; John 1:43; 21:19, 22; Matthew 16:24; 19:21).